What is a Sacrificial Anode, and how do they work?

 To ensure you get the full life and efficiency out of your hot water system you should change the sacrificial anode regularly, without replacing the sacrificial anode, the life span of the hot water system will be reduced substantially.
 The increased corrosion on the tank will also decrease the efficiency, causing a higher gas bill due to rust and other matter settling on the base of the tank.

-On average It is recommended that the sacrificial anode is changed every 5 years, however the water quality in Perth, especially the northern suburbs of Perth, is quite poor and therefore it may need to be replaced more regularly to ensure longevity of the hot water system.
+On average, It is recommended that the sacrificial anode is changed every 5 years, however, the water quality in Perth (especially the northern suburbs of Perth) is quite poor, and therefore, it may need to be replaced more regularly to ensure the longevity of the hot water system.

-No Probs Plumbing and Gas in Perth stock a large range of sacrificial anodes.
+No Probs Plumbing and Gas in Perth stocks a large range of sacrificial anodes.